nschorgh/CaveXML/README.md

     xmllint --schema cavexml.xsd allcaves-database.xml -noout

 Alternatively, various online tools can be used to validate an XML database against an XSD document.
-If you create a public CaveXML-formatted database, please let me know and I would be happy to link to it and include it in the search path.Vice versa, programmers can write tools to search multiple databases.
+If you create a public CaveXML-formatted database, I would be happy to link to it and include it in the search path.Vice versa, programmers can write tools to search multiple databases.
 The possibilities are limitless.

 ## Acknowledgments